 It is the travel department’s responsibility to be proactive and find out what special needs exist among their travelers.
 One person might feel perfectly comfortable flying to Russia, while another may not.
 It is an objective balancing act between policy and people’s feelings.

-Establish a method of communication between business travelers and the corporate travel department.
-Make sure you have a form for business travelers to complete or a method for them to communicate their special considerations with the travel team, be it gender, sexual orientation or disabilities.
-Perhaps a designated email address that allows travelers to directly communicate with Travel like email@example.com.
+Establish a method of communication between business travelers and the Travel Department.
+Make sure you have a form for business travelers to complete or a method for them to communicate their special considerations with the travel department, be it gender, sexual orientation or disabilities.
+Perhaps a designated email address that allows travelers to directly communicate with Travel like firstname.lastname@example.org.

 Utilize travel intelligence available from companies like World Aware.
 They provide reports on neighborhood safety ratings and incidents alerts/warnings.
 Companies engaged in third party risk management can offer pre-travel awareness and advisory for travelers traveling abroad down to a list of immunizations required to travel to certain regions of the world.
 They can also give you information specific to women and LGBTQ both legal and cultural implications.

 Make it a priority to consult online resources that identify dangerous regions around the globe.
 The US Department of State divides countries into certain risk levels as well have offers sections that explain certain local circumstances and cultural considerations for free.
-Sign up for free alerts from Overseas Security Advisory Council (US-centric) to find out where tensions are high around the world).
+Sign up for Overseas Security Advisory Council (US-Centric, free to sign up for alerts to find out where tensions are high around the world).
 Even if you’re an international organization, you still have access to some of the OSAC information.
 For example, in early August 2019 Saudi Arabian law changed to permit women to travel without male accompaniment, so OSAC alerted its subscribers.
 Alerts like that are helpful.

 Over 80% of GBTA members surveyed said they have not revisited their risk mitigation plan since its implementation.
 While there are no “official” guidelines for corporate responsibility of risk management, corporations must protects themselves from liability by protecting their business travelers.
 In addition to the suggestions and sites presented in this article, here are a few more sites to bookmark as you revisit your travel risk management program: